 We’ll do our best to answer all your questions, and give you the best strategy to get into the Virtual Queue so you can get to experience all your favorite Disney World rides, without waiting in line.

-(UPDATE 6/20/20) – With the new guidelines that the Disney parks are putting in place when the parks reopen, guests are not going to be able to queue up for a ride as they normally would have in the past.
+(UPDATE 7/17/20) – With the new guidelines that the Disney parks have put in place after reopening, guests are not going to be able to queue up for a ride as they normally would have in the past.
 It was widely thought that Virtual Queues would be a big part of that plan, helping guests with distancing while in line for attractions.

-Now we have found out that Disney World is NOT going to be using the Virtual Queue system or boarding passes when the parks reopen on July 11 and July 15.
-This includes even Star Wars: Rise of the Resistance.
+Disney World is going to be using the Virtual Queue system or boarding passes at this time for any other attractions, only Rise of the Resistance.

-For a while, we’ve known that Disney is not going to be using FastPass+ and the Single Rider option will also not be available.
+Also, Disney is not using FastPass+ and the Single Rider option is not available.

 Instead, Disney is going to use the regular attraction queues, and FastPass+ queues to control crowds getting in line for various rides.
 In Disney’s opinion, this will give them the best option at this time.